clairemerot/Tutorial_SV/README.md

 plotMiro(paf.table = paf.table, color.by = "direction")
 ```

+Using the paf file and/or the R package, can you extract the breakpoints of the suspected rearrangement?
+How does it compare to the putative breakpoints identified by indirect PCA methods based on recombination suppression?

 ## 03 - Assessing breakpoints and detecting other SVs with long-reads
+We have an additionnal sample (fri59) which comes from our middle group A/B and has been sequenced with Oxford nanopore technology.
+Let's use it to dig into the breakpoints of our large rearrangement, but alos to look for small structural variants all along the genome.

+To do so, we will rely on a widely-used software, Sniffles 2 https://github.com/fritzsedlazeck/Sniffles .
+Be aware that several SV callers are available and, depending on your data, you may favour one over the others or decide on using several tools.

+Next, we will try to visualize our SVs to assess how confident we can be in the detection.
+We suggest to use IGV which may be heavy to use on a large chromosome but will be ok on our dummy genome.

 ## 04 - Using population dataset of short-reads to detect SVs